MarceAriel99/simil-photo/README.md

 ## Upgrade ideas
 - Show all error messages to the user in a popup so they can know when something goes wrong (And what went wrong)
 - Make the tkinter implementation more scalable to other screen resolutions (It is currently optimized for 1920x1080)
+- Have the possibility of changing the parameters of the Feature Extracting methods
+- Give the option to search in a group of folders
+- Give the option to select and delete groups of images instead of doing it individually

 ## Disclaimer
 I advise you to be careful when using the program.
 After all, it has the power to delete files from your PC which may not be recoverable.\